DV

 Strategy & risk

-SCHD tracks Dow Jones U.S. Dividend 100 Index with a basket approach, while VTV tracks CRSP US Large Cap Value Index with an index approach.
-Beta is 0.59 for SCHD and 0.72 for VTV, indicating SCHD is less volatile relative to the market.
+SCHD tracks Dow Jones U.S. Dividend 100 Index, while VTV tracks Morningstar US Large Cap Value Index with an index approach.
+Beta is 0.56 for SCHD and 0.68 for VTV, making SCHD the less volatile of the two by this measure.

 Fund details